biometrixtech/plans/documentation/api_demo.md

 Requesting a _Movement Integration Preparation Activity_ requires the local date time of the athlete and one planned session.

-Planned sessions may be reported using one of two formats:
+TODO - paul: re: gabby's comment about only able to send single session, should we say planned session here Planned sessions may be reported using one of two formats: